cypress-io/cypress-documentation/source/api/events/command-start-event.md

 ## In the background process

+Using your {% url "`backgroundFile`" background-process %} you can tap into the `command:start` event.
 In the background process, the argument is a pared-down, serialized version of the command.

 ```javascript
 // cypress/background/index.js